Published on

 You can share updates with your investors.
 Due to its real estate focus, there are many use cases for sharing updates about construction work and renovations.

-The Appfolio portal also provides methods to market new investment offerings to investors.
+The AppFolio portal also provides methods to market new investment offerings to investors.

 There is no detailed user access control, though, so investors will see data only about their own portfolio, but you can create pages or components for a specific user group.